karimBg/proBot/data/nlu.md

 - what is your [phone ](contact)number
 - i need your contact

+## intent:inform_Location
+- what is your Address
+- how can i get to you
+- what is your Location
+- where are you currently positioned

 ## intent:inform_industies
 - what is your type of work
 - tell me about you solution